How to Celebrate Martin Luther King Day in the Bay Area

 Martin Luther King

 The legacy of Rev. Dr. Martin Luther King Jr. continues to shape our understandings of justice and civil rights in America.
-This year, the holiday honoring the activist falls squarely on his birthday, January 15.
+This year, the holiday honoring the activist falls on January 20.
 Here’s our list of Bay Area events to mark the holiday, celebrate BIPOC innovation and participate in the fight toward racial equity.

 25th Annual Marin City Dr. MLK Jr. Celebration

-The Marin City Community Service District presents the 25th Annual Rev. Dr. Martin Luther King Jr. Day Celebration.
-This celebration will feature gospel music, spoken word and a keynote address from Rev. Dr. Veronica Goines, the former longtime pastor of St. Andrew Presbyterian Church in Marin City.
-Celebrants can gather at the Marin City Community Center at 630 and 640 Drake Avenue from 12 p.m. to 3:30 p.m.
-A lunch service will follow.
-For more information, contact Florence Williams at (415)332-1441.
+The Marin City Community Service District presents this year’s Annual Rev. Dr. Martin Luther King Jr. Day Celebration following a theme called “Voices of Change, Empowering a New Generation.”
+This celebration will feature music, powerful speeches, youth presentations and more.
+Celebrants can gather at the Marin City Community Center at 630 Drake Avenue from 11 a.m. to 3:30 p.m.
+For more information, contact Florence Williams at 415.332.1441.

 Liberation Film Festival

 The Liberation Film Festival screens thought-provoking documentary and film to inspire social change and reflection.
 The festival is organized in partnership with California Newsreel, a non-profit documentary center which distributes film for social and racial justice.
-Screenings are free at the Yerba Buena Center for the Arts Screening Room.
+Screening locations and times are TBA.

 The Black & Brown Comix Arts Festival

-For ten years, the Black & Brown Comix Arts Festival (BCAF) has celebrated BIPOC creativity in the comic arts.
+For over 10 years, the Black & Brown Comix Arts Festival (BCAF) has celebrated BIPOC creativity in the comic arts.
 Panel discussions, a party at the Cartoon Art Museum and a grand expo are the highlights of this three-day event.
-Also, 2024’s BCAF introduces the Cosplay Soirée, a 21+ evening where comics enthusiasts can connect while dressed in costume.
+If you’re 21+, join the Cosplay Soirée, an evening where comics enthusiasts can connect while dressed in costume.

 MLK March and Music Festival